Frances Carr, Countess of Somerset: A murderous plot

 Sir Thomas Overbury, a close friend and advisor of Somerset, had tried to advise Somerset not to marry Frances Howard, but the Howard family and their allies were powerful.
 The Howard faction persuaded the king to offer Overbury the post of Ambassador to Russia, knowing he would refuse in order to stay in England by Somerset's side.
 When he did so, the king viewed this as an insult and imprisoned Overbury in the Tower of London, where he died.
 The annulment of Frances and Essex's marriage went through eleven days after Overbury's death, in September 1613.

 18 months later, in the summer of 1615, a Yorkshire apothecary's assistant confessed on his deathbed that he had been paid £20 by the Countess of Essex to supply her with poisons for murdering Overbury.
 James I's Secretary of State, Sir Ralph Winwood, brought the accusations to the King's attention in September, and James in turn urged his Privy Council to investigate the matter.
 The subsequent investigation and trial revealed that Frances had been surreptitiously poisoning Overbury for some time before his death, by smuggling jellies and tarts into his chamber tainted with white arsenic and other toxic compounds.

 The Lieutenant of the Tower, Gervase Helwys, admitted that he had received a confession from Overbury's keeper, Richard Weston, that he had been bribed by the Countess of Essex to administer the poison.
-Helwys intercepted the tainted sweets at one point and from then on took the precaution of having Overbury's food prepared in his private kitchen, taking care to intercept any other food before it could reach Overbury.
+Helwys intercepted the tainted sweets at one point and, from then on, took the precaution of having Overbury's food prepared in his private kitchen, taking care to intercept any other food before it could reach Overbury.

-However, for fear of the Countess of Essex's political influence, and because his own patron was Frances' great uncle Henry Howard, 1st Earl of Northampton, he took no action against her.
+However, for fear of the Countess of Essex's political influence, and because his patron was Frances' great-uncle Henry Howard, 1st Earl of Northampton, he took no action against her.
 Frances eventually succeeded in poisoning Overbury with a smuggled enema laced with mercury chloride.